alexbabits/guns-and-coffee-dApp/README.md

 ## Goals
 2. Make it better with more features and customize.
-    - specify item in memo
-    - tip with any ERC-20 (or USDC/LINK).
+    - tx hash

     - Loading text or image after coffee is purchased but before its mined. 'processing order'.
     - tailwind for css, way better styling.
     - Change Coffee Theme.
+(And function names like buyCoffee)

+    - tip with any ERC-20 (or USDC/LINK). (requires grabbing a general ERC-20 ABI to interact with)
+    - Link customers into a database backend.

 3. Make frontend code and files more simple with `create-react-app` or something similar.
 Trim all fat. (optional)